pydanny/slides/webhooks/index.rst

     * ``commit.push``

-* We could remove about 3K-5K GitHub API requests per day.
+* We removed about 3K-5K GitHub API requests per day.
-* Eventually remove more, but that's the first pass.
+* Eventually we'll remove more, but that's the first pass.

 Definition of Webhooks
 -----------------------